Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/README.md

 ------ Virus Instructions ------

-8. To create the alias for sudo type `make implant`.
+8. To create the alias for sudo run the virus: `./runme`.
 If you used the above method with the downloading the image and executable this step is unnecessary

 9. Close the terminal and reopen it to ensure the rc file reloads.
 This simulates a user coming back at a later time.
 Now enter some sort of sudo command (it doesn't need to need sudo privileges, it can be something simple like sudo ls)

 * Type in the correct password.
 This will cause the virus to steal your password, upload it to a stored database on the website, and start a reverse shell with sudo privileges which the server will then pick up.
+If the incorrect password is entered, the virus will reprompt you for the password.

+## BUGS

+1. Sudo will always require your password -- the window in which your sudo account remains unlocked is nonexistent.
+2. To run `d destroy` as the attacker, you need to first `su` to the user who owns the virus so that the destroy script targets their account specifically.
+3. Sometimes after the psuedo finishes the reverse shell launch, there is a delay before the cmd prompt prints again.

 ---